frankclong/Messenger-Analyzer/README.md

 ![alt text](./img/menu.JPG)

 When running for the first time, enter the path to your Facebook messages/inbox directory of data and click "Load".
 Use the "Update" button when you wish to add additional data file in the future.
+Use the "Clean Up" button to remove duplicate messages in case of accidental load or overload.

 ## Required Libraries
 * pandas